-This article about the two year post-study work visa was published by the Great British Mag content team on 13 September, 2019
+This article about the two-year post-study work visa was updated by the Great British Mag content team on 26 January 2021.

-After nearly a decade, the UK government has formally announced that it will be re-introducing its post-study work visa.
-This visa will be available to international students after they graduate from a UK university.
-It is a two-year work visa that will allow international graduates to remain in the UK and look for permanent employment.
+After nearly a decade, the UK government has re-introduced its post-study work visa.
+Called The Graduate Route, this is available to international students after they graduate from a UK university, from 2021 onwards.
+It is a two-year work visa that will allow graduates to remain in the UK and look for permanent employment.

 The post-study work visa is not a new piece of legislation.
-It was available to international students until 2012, when the then-Home Secretary Theresa May scrapped it as part of her push for more restrictive immigration policies.
+It was available to international students until 2012, when the government’s then-Home Secretary Theresa May scrapped it as part of her push for more restrictive immigration policies.

-Currently, international students on a Tier 4 visa with a bachelor’s or master’s degree from a UK university are allowed to remain in the UK for four months to find a job.
-If they cannot find a job within these four months, the must return to their home countries.
+Until summer 2021, international students on a Tier 4 visa with a bachelor’s or master’s degree from a UK university were allowed to remain in the UK for four months to find a job.
+But if they couldn’t get employment within that time, they had to return to their home countries.

 By re-introducing the post-study work visa, the UK government hopes “to attract the best talent from around the world to global Britain,” commented education secretary Gavin Williamson.